Streamlined optical training of large-scale modern deep learning architectures with direct feedback alignment: Introduction

 In this work, we leverage the fact that large-scale random projections can naturally be performed optically by exploiting multiple scattering of light~\cite{saade2016random,brossollet2021lighton}.
 We therefore use an Optical Processing Unit (OPU) as a hardware accelerator that is perfectly matched to the DFA algorithm, as it improves the computational complexity scaling of the single operation that is its major computational bottleneck.
 Preliminary studies to implement DFA with optics hardware have so far focused on small-scale proof-of-concept and basic networks~\cite{launay2020hardware, filipovich2022silicon}.
-In the present work, we show that this combination of hardware and algorithm can train multiple types of digital ANNs, including Transformers and fully connected deep neural nets, and that it can scale to more than one billion parameters, by far a record in non-conventional hardware training methods.
-The trained models demonstrate excellent final performances across diverse tasks, from language models to complex climate projections.
-Finally, we study the scaling performance in terms of training time, showing that our optical training approach may provide a significant speedup for ultra-deep and ultra-large networks in the future.
+In the present work, we show that this combination of hardware and algorithm can train multiple types of modern digital ANN architectures, including Transformers and fully connected deep neural nets, and that it can scale to more than one billion parameters.
+This scale is, to our knowledge, by far a record among all non-conventional hardware training methods.
+The trained models demonstrate comparable final performances across diverse tasks, from language models to complex climate projections.
+Finally, we study the scaling performance in terms of training time, showing that our optical training approach may provide a significant speedup for future ultra-deep and ultra-large networks.